owasp-dep-scan/dep-scan/README.md

 # Introduction

-dep-scan is a fully open-source security audit tool for project dependencies based on known vulnerabilities, advisories and license limitations.
-Both local repositories and container images are supported as input.
-The tool is ideal for CI environments with built-in build breaker logic.
+dep-scan is a fully open-source security audit tool based on known vulnerabilities, advisories, and license limitations for project dependencies.
+Both local repositories and container images are supported as the input, and the tool is ideal for CI environments with built-in build-breaker logic.

 ![Depscan logo](dep-scan.png)